theShim/Super-Schizo-Man-Official/ideas/story.md

 >- Begin with opening monologue box with some piano music or rain with typewriter effect (similar to Super Paper Mario, a heavy inspiration)
 >- (rn its the l's speech from death note lmao)
 >- These monologues should occur after every stage or so and craft its own story on top of the actual game one
->- Haven't decided what that will be, possibly relationships of the player "irl" (referring to outside his delusions), possibly memories, possibly what's actually happening "irl" at that momen
+>- Haven't decided what that will be, possibly relationships of the player "irl" (referring to outside his delusions), possibly memories, possibly what's actually happening "irl" at that moment

 ### Transition

 >- Then play that blinking effect, have the player wake up in the grassy area.
 Probably use the perlin background
 >- Have the butterfly wake you up and talk to you.
->- The butterfly voiced by (@hura_crepitans) will act as a guide but witty and often stupid/useless.
+>- The butterfly voiced by will act as a guide but witty and often stupid/useless.
 >- Maybe have an ability to click on enemies to highlight features about it like health and general description

 ###